wandb/weave/docs/docs/tutorial-rag.md

 1. Define a custom class that inherits from `weave.flow.scorer.Scorer`
 2. Overwrite the `score` function and add a `@weave.op()` if you want to track each call of the function
-   - this function has to define a `model_output` argument where the prediction of the model will be passed to.
+   - this function has to define an `output` argument where the prediction of the model will be passed to.
 We define it as type `Optional[dict]` in case the mode might return "None".
    - the rest of the arguments can either be a general `Any` or `dict` or can select specific columns from the dataset that is used to evaluate the model using the `weave.Evaluate` class - they have to have the exact same names as the column names or keys of a single row after being passed to `preprocess_model_input` if that is used.
 3. _Optional:_ Overwrite the `summarize` function to customize the calculation of the aggregate score.
 By default Weave uses the `weave.flow.scorer.auto_summarize` function if you don't define a custom function.
    - this function has to have a `@weave.op()` decorator.